 We aim to set homework for the children that we hope will be quick and fun activities to share with family members.
-Each week, we would ideally like children to aim to read at least a little bit of a book, practise their handwriting through the sheet sent home in the green folder and try to complete one or two activities on their homework bingo card.
-We do understand that it will be easier to do this in some weeks than others though!
-Please don't worry if you cannot get something done in that week, try to catch up in the next few weeks if possible, and always let us know if homework becomes a problem and we can see what we can do to help.
-Each part of the homework is described in more detail below but always ask in person if something is not clear.
+Our priority is always that children have read a little everyday but we also send home a phonics or number activity each week and some ideas for further learning for each topic that you can choose to dip into.
+We do understand that it will be easier to do more in some weeks than others though!
+Please let us know if homework becomes a problem and we can see what we can do to help.

 SENDING IN ACHIEVEMENTS FROM HOME

 We also like to celebrate children's achievements.
 The zip wallet contains a home-school achievement book for both you and us to record your child's learning journey at home and at school: please let us know about how they get on with their homework but also tell us what your child has been enjoying doing and achieving at home and we will do the same for school.

 Wow stars have also been sent home in the zip wallet: these are for parents to note any successes over the half term, for example swimming certificates, learning to tie a shoelace, setting the table independently for the first time etc. These will be shared in front of the class and then displayed on our wow wall in class - please do come in and have a look!
 Spiderman's amazing work wall is also there to peg up any work the children are especially proud of - whether completed at school or brought in from home.

 Little and often will really help!
 Please come in and ask if you are not sure of anything.